samliu000/cse110-w21-group16/specs/adrs/012321-Decision-TeamRoleSetup.md

 ## Decision Drivers

-* [Matias Lin, Team ROLE ]
+* Matias Lin, Team ROLE
-* [Lara Daneshgaran Bajastani, Set a "wild-card role"]
+* Lara Daneshgaran Bajastani, Set a "wild-card role"
-* [Lara Daneshgaran Bajastani, How to upload team contract to repo]
+* Lara Daneshgaran Bajastani, How to upload team contract to repo
-* [Matias Lin, Team Agreement]
+* Matias Lin, Team Agreement
-* [Matias Lin, Group Wiki]
+* Matias Lin, Group Wiki

 ## Considered Options

-* [Coordinate A : Matias]
+* Coordinate A : Matias
-* [Coordinate B : Lara]
+* Coordinate B : Lara
-* [Phase I Planner : Fengdi]
+* Phase I Planner : Fengdi]
-* [Phase I Designer : Shuhua]
+* Phase I Designer : Shuhua]
-* [Phase I/II Designer/Developer : Yuru]
+* Phase I/II Designer/Developer : Yuru
-* [Phase II Developer A : Joshue]
+* Phase II Developer A : Joshue
-* [Phase II Developer B : Aven]
+* Phase II Developer B : Aven
-* [Phase II Tester : Kevin]
+* Phase II Tester : Kevin
-* [Phase II Builder : Sammul]
+* Phase II Builder : Sammul

 ## Decision Outcome

 Chosen option:
- * "[Coordinate A : Matias], because [Everyone agree on that].
+ * "Coordinate A" : Matias, because Everyone agree on that.
- * "[Coordinate B : Lara], because [Everyone agree on that].
+ * "Coordinate B" : Lara, because Everyone agree on that.
- * "[Planner : Fengdi]", because [Fengdi is confident on project planning and tracking].
+ * "Planner : Fengdi", because Fengdi is confident on project planning and tracking.
- * "[Designer : Shuhua]", because [Shuhua is interested in project design part and she believe she could use her knowledge to design a functional and good looking pomodora timer].
+ * "Designer : Shuhua", because Shuhua is interested in project design part and she believe she could use her knowledge to design a functional and good looking pomodora timer.
- * "[Designer/Developer : Yuru]", because [Yuru is interested in project design part and she also want to work as developer].
+ * "Designer/Developer : Yuru", because Yuru is interested in project design part and she also want to work as developer.
- * "[Developer : Aven]", because [Aven is very interested in project developing].
+ * "Developer : Aven", because Aven is very interested in project developing.
- * "[Developer : Joshue]", because [Joshue is very interested in project developing].
+ * "Developer : Joshue]", because Joshue is very interested in project developing.
- * "[Tester : Kevin]", because [Kevin has experienced on project testing and he would like to do that].
+ * "Tester : Kevil", because Kevin has experienced on project testing and he would like to do that].
- * "[Tester : Sammul]", because [Sammul want to working as tester and he will moniter the git push as well].
+ * "Tester : Sammul", because Sammul want to working as tester and he will moniter the git push as well.

-### ["Wild-card" is helping to connect phase I and phase II]
+### "Wild-card" is helping to connect phase I and phase II

-[We have 8 team roles, and 9 team members | we will expand one role or create a new role | This person will be work with designer and developer]
+We have 8 team roles, and 9 team members | we will expand one role or create a new role | This person will be work with designer and developer

-* Good, because [This role will know both project design and development]
+* Good, because This role will know both project design and development
-* Good, because [This role will help our project have a smooth transcation from phase I to phase II]
+* Good, because This role will help our project have a smooth transcation from phase I to phase II